hanneshapke/AgentWerkstatt/README.md

 I'm an example AgentWerkstatt assistant with web search capabilities!
 Ask me to search the web for information.
-Type 'quit', 'exit', or 'clear' to manage the session.
+Commands: 'quit'/'exit' to quit, 'clear' to reset, 'status' to check conversation state.

 You: What's the latest news about AI developments?
 🤔 Agent is thinking...